Football, Food, and Family: Thanksgiving in America

 In my family’s house, our father had a rare day off and Thanksgiving was one of them.
 He was glued to the television, watching the Macy’s Thanksgiving Day parade and then football games until dinner was ready.

-Dinner was more food than any one family could eat in one meal.
+Dinner was more food than anyone’s family could eat in one meal.

 Holidays Evoke Happy and Sad Memories